 Rainbow Tick Standards

-Rainbow Health Victoria (formerly GLHV) has selected QIP as the exclusive independent accreditation provider for the Rainbow Tick Accreditation Program and with personalised support and practical resources, we are dedicated to ensuring the accreditation experience is a positive and quality-focused one.
+Rainbow Health Victoria selected QIP as an independent accreditation provider at the commencement of the Program in 2013.
+We are dedicated to ensuring every accreditation experience is a positive one.

-Organisations can undertake Rainbow Tick accreditation as a stand-alone assessment subject to ongoing reassessment and quality review or as part of any additional accreditation cycles being undertaken with QIP or AGPAL.
+Rainbow Tick accreditation can be a stand-alone assessment for an organisation, which is subject to ongoing reassessment and quality review.
+It can also be added as part of any additional accreditation cycles being undertaken with AGPAL or QIP.

 - Organisational capability